mokytis/lukespademan.com/content/posts/the-dangers-of-curlbash.md

 }
 ```

-Now we simply see if we waited around for at least a second (the lenght of the
+Now we simply see if we waited around for at least a second (the length of the
-sleep) and if we did send the malicous payload.
+sleep) and if we did send the malicious payload.

 ```go
 func handler(res http.ResponseWriter, req *http.Request) {